01

 02

 Valor isn't trying to be the cheapest filing option.
 The fit is a business owner who wants a tax advisor to explain tradeoffs, plan ahead, and help them make cleaner financial decisions.
+The ongoing engagement is $500 a month.

 03